SteveBarnett/PixelUp-Perf-talk/deck.md

 ## Why

 ^ Mostly local sites, with some guest stars
-Like we looked at site, state, effect a moment ago "Ish" stats, tested on 3G using WebPageTest
+"Ish" stats, tested on 3G using WebPageTest
 Cost Benefit analysis